elhardoum/simple-redis-lock/readme.md

 ## Available methods

-#### `LockObject.aquire()`
+#### `LockObject.acquire()`

-Returns a promise that resolves when your lock has been aquired successfully, or rejects when the task is aborted.
+Returns a promise that resolves when your lock has been acquired successfully, or rejects when the task is aborted.

-Note: the aquire task will run forever by default, until aborted either with `LockObject.abort()` method or via `ABORT_AFTER_MS` option key.
+Note: the acquire task will run forever by default, until aborted either with `LockObject.abort()` method or via `ABORT_AFTER_MS` option key.

 #### `LockObject.release()`